xcart/xcart-docs/_pages/kb_en/general_setup/store_security/security_guide.md

    X-Cart has a built-in antifraud protection via the addon {% link "AntiFraud Service Connector" ref_6oaerFUv %}.
 The addon helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.

-   As an additional mean of protection don't allow anonimous checkout.
+   As an additional mean of protection don't allow anonymous checkout.
 You can engage customers in registering an account with your store using the addon {% link "Register On Checkout" ref_1IYxME8O %}.

 3. Address Verification System (AVS)